ivy00johns/MFTF-Tools/README.md

 12. Add option for displaying XML file pathes.
 13. ~~Add ```#!/usr/bin/env python3``` to scripts.~~
 14. Try to make compatible with python 2.
+15. Disable "Everything" only in areas where it's not availabe.